efgem/efgem/README.md

 ##

-On this platform, I will share my learning and personal projects, create/contribute to real-world projects, and do everything that gives me hands-on, real experience.
+On this platform, I will share my learning journey and personal projects, contribute to real-world projects, and do everything that gives me hands-on experience.

 With that said, see you around!